AviatrixSystems/Docs/HowTos/gateway-image-migration.rst

 Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Check the `current software version <https://docs.aviatrix.com/documentation/latest/platform-administration/controller-migration.html>`_ of your Controller.
+You cannot upgrade your gateways to a newer version than your Controller.
 - Every quarter, or if you receive a field notice about a new image, schedule this gateway image upgrade for an off-peak time on your network, during a maintenance window.
 These upgrades do require some downtime, but they have minimal impact.
 - Consider enabling HA (High Availability) on the Transit and Spoke Gateways that require an image upgrade if you have not done so.
 HA helps minimize downtime.